Starting clinical rotations can be both exciting and a little scary, but I got you covered !

 All students should have USMLE World (U-world) which is an incredible question bank that is essentially a textbook.
 U-world should be your main resource regardless of attending MD or DO school.
 I would suggest doing at-least 20 U world questions daily.
 If it is the weekend, you can increase that amount to 40-60 if time permits.

 If you are a DO medical student, you should do the Combank True Learn and or Comquest shelf specific questions.
 There’s been an endless discussion regarding combank vs comquest so I’ll discuss that further.
 There’s usually 100-125 (Combank) questions or up to 350+ (Comquest) questions that are high yield.
 Combank questions are more similar to the style of the COMAT exams while Comquest has better explanations although some questions go more in depth.
 Lastly, the following two FREE video resources will help hone in on your clinical knowledge.
 Online Med Ed is the perfect adjunct video resource for learning clinical and treatment algorithms for your exam.
 I will also mention Dr. High Yield on Youtube who has quick facts to get you last minute bonus points on your Shelf and COMAT exams.
 Lastly use the free online resource Online Med Ed for clear and concise clinical algorithms to help you tie everything together !

 4. Learn Medications, Now!

 We’ve spent so much time learning pharmacology but once we get into the hospital all of the drug names sound so foreign.
 It’s because many of the commonly used medications have trade or brand names.
 I’ve put together a list of the top 110 medications used with their generic and brand names so that you can be a pro at familiarizing yourself with medications in the hospital.
+This list will be helpful for your internal medicine or family medicine rotation.
 Check out the list here.

 5. Be Prompt